ONEARMY/academy/docs/spaces/shredder.md

 <div class="videoChapters">
 <div class="videoChaptersMain">

-### Without it, there’s no plastic to melt.
+###  This Precious Plastic Space receive plastic from Collection Points,  shreds it and sells it to other Precious Plastic workspaces recycling it into products.
+Without this, there’s no plastic to melt.

 Ok, you want to set up a shredder workspace.
-Awesome!
+Fantastic!
 The shredder workspace is a crucial element of the Precious Plastic universe.
 Setting up a workspace can be broken down into three main steps:

 1. <b>Search:</b> what to think about when choosing your space
 2. <b>Plan:</b> how to plan your space effectively
-3. <b>Build:</b> transforming an empty room into a shredder workspace
+3. <b>Build:</b> transforming an empty room into a Shredder Workspace

 Each of these steps is explained in more detail below.